 When Lalaith dies, the family appears to be irrevocably affected.
 Nothing is mentioned of Hurin’s reaction but both Mowren and Turin retreat into themselves.
 Lalaith’s loss is like the road not taken.
 What could and should have been.

 Her joy is should have continued to be her family’s joy rather than the stern countenance they were later known for.
-Her encouragement to share her joy with her family should have been Hurin’s love being more engaging than it was.
-Her laughter should have been her mother’s laughter rather than her inability to express emotion and the steel armor she wore about herself.
+Her sharing her joy with her family should have been Hurin’s love being more engaging than it was.
+Her laughter should have been her Morwen’s laughter rather than her inability to express emotion and the steel armor she wore about herself.
 Her openness and kindness should have enhanced Turin’s own kindness instead of the close-minded and rage-fueled man he became.
-And her curiosity for life should have been Niniel’s, instead of the fearful dread she had of her past that she kept running from.
+And her curiosity for life should have been Nienor's, rather than the dread she had of her past that she kept running from.

 Lalaith is everything her family could have been and that, you could argue is the real tragedy of her early death.
 She was the potential never realized and taken away too soon.

 "It is said that Turin when he matured would appear as an elf-lord himself.
 If he could appeared so, then what about Lalaith, who already had a natural fascination of the natural world?"

 Psychological Presumption: Alternate Future